Assess Oral Health Risks

 - Do you smoke or use other tobacco products?

-- How many sugary drinks (for example, fruit juice or soda) do you consume per day?
+- How many sugary drinks (fruit juice or soda, for example) do you consume per day?

 AAFP Partnerships for Oral Health

-The AAFP is strengthening its collaborations with other health professionals and organizations regarding oral health.
-These collaborations among dental and medical professionals can help you to ensure your patients understand that dental health is a crucial part of their overall health.
+The AAFP is strengthening its relationships with other health professionals and organizations.
+These collaborations will offer information to ensure your patients understand that dental health is a crucial part of their overall health.

-- AAFP is working with the Society for Teachers of Family Medicine to promote a new, comprehensive oral health curriculum, Smiles for Life(www.smilesforlifeoralhealth.org)(www.smilesforlifeoralhealth.org).
-Family medicine faculty and family physicians can access online courses, downloadable content, information about prevention programs by state, and more, to learn about incorporating oral health services into both classrooms and family practice settings.
+- AAFP is working with the Society for Teachers of Family Medicine to promote Smiles for Life, a comprehensive oral health curriculum.
+Family medicine faculty and family physicians can access online courses, downloadable content, information about prevention programs by state, and learn about incorporating oral health services into classrooms and family practice settings.